 SAP’s support has been in decline for roughly 15 years, with continual disinvestment.
-Support personnel are obviously inexperienced, frequently have deficient English writing skills, etc..
-The overall orientation of SAP’s support is to put more of the support burden on SAP’s customers, all while finding ways to charge more for support.
+Support personnel is obviously inexperienced, frequently have deficient English writing skills, etc..
+SAP support’s overall orientation is to put more of the support burden on SAP’s customers while finding ways to charge more for support.

 SAP Support Margin as a Form of Charity for Undercompensated SAP Executives

-Companies that pay for SAP support will not find those monies being used to pay for support personnel or systems, but instead simply used for executive compensation or profits.
+Companies that pay for SAP support will not find those monies used to pay for support personnel or systems but are used for executive compensation or profits.
 You may believe Hasso Plattner (net worth of $20+ billion) or Bill McDermott (annual salary of $50 million) have been under-compensated in life.

-If that is, in fact, true, continuing to purchase SAP support from SAP is an excellent way to help them to get a fair shake in life finally.
+In fact, if that is true, continuing to purchase SAP support from SAP is an excellent way to help them get a fair shake in life finally.

 SAP Likes Competition?